-Rate of Return - For the year ended September 30, 2018 the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 8.78 percent.
+Rate of Return - For the years ended September 30, 2019 and 2018, the annual money-weighted rate of return on pension plan investments, net of pension plan investment expense, was 5.36 percent and 8.78 percent, respectively.
 The money-weighted rate of return expresses investment performance net of investment expense, adjusted for the changing amounts for the changing amounts actually invested.